Queens of the Stone Age: 2015–2018: Villains

-On June 14, 2017, Queens of the Stone Age announced their new album Villains which was released on August 25, 2017.
+On June 14, 2017, Queens of the Stone Age announced their new album Villains, released on August 25, 2017.
 The teaser trailer took the form of a comedy skit featuring the band performing a polygraph test with Liam Lynch along with an appearance of the album's producer Mark Ronson, and featured a snippet of the song "Feet Don't Fail Me."
 The first single, "The Way You Used to Do," was released the following day along with the announcement of a world tour.
 The second advance single from the album, "The Evil Has Landed," was released August 10, 2017.

 On October 24, 2017, as part of the Villains tour, the band headlined Madison Square Garden for the first time, having opened for Nine Inch Nails there in 2005, and for Red Hot Chili Peppers in 2003.
 Homme said he was "stoked".
 Three sets of free tickets to this show were hidden at three stations along the Q line of the New York City Subway.

 On December 9, 2017, while on stage during the KROQ Acoustic Christmas concert in Inglewood, California, Homme kicked a photographer's camera into her face, resulting in injuries for which she later received medical treatment.
 Homme, who was under the influence of alcohol at the time, later apologized through a video on the band's Instagram page, saying, "I hope you're okay, and I'm truly sorry.
 And I understand you have to do whatever you have to do.
 I just want you to know that I'm sorry.
 Goodnight, godspeed."